 With mountains over 8,000 metres high, the small country of Nepal is situated between its large neighbours, India and China.
-It is notable for the diversity of its population, with the approximately 30 million inhabitants including around 100 other ethnic groups in addition to the majority Nepalese population.
-More than 70% of the population make a living from farming.
+The nation is characterised by its diverse population, with its approximately 30 million inhabitants including around 100 other ethnic groups in addition to the majority Nepalese population.
+More than 70% of the population makes a living from farming.
 Since September 2015, the country has had a new constitution which emphasises the rights of women and minorities.

 KfW Office Kathmandu